If you're not already wearing daily SPF and feel overwhelmed with the terminology on sunscreen tubes - you're not the only one.

 Does everyone need to be wearing sunscreen?

 The short answer is, yes.
-Although darker skin tones are less susceptible to burns, it is still important to protect against sun damage such as sun spots, wrinkles and skin cancer.
+Although darker skin tones are less susceptible to burns, it is still important to protect against sun damage such wrinkles and skin cancer.
 Generally, you'll need about a half-teaspoon of sunscreen for your face (or two fingers length long) and an ounce (a shot glass full) for body but don't be scared to apply more (less is not more when it's comes to SPF).
 Sunscreens will naturally break down over time so it is important to re-apply every couple of hours or more frequently if you're sweating or swimming as these types of activities will break down the sunscreen faster.

 How long will SPF remain effective when stored?